Saskatoon Freeway construction is more than just concrete, asphalt and heavy machinery.

 Critical consultations and engagement with those impacted – landowners, businesses, environment – are imperative in hearing concerns and answering any questions associated with such a potentially massive undertaking.

-Geoff Meinart, with the Saskatchewan Ministry of Highways and Infrastructure, recently shared in Saskatoon with an NSBA audience plans of how the government and its partners are moving forward with Freeway planning and consultations.
+Geoff Meinart, with the Saskatchewan Ministry of Highways, recently shared in Saskatoon with an NSBA audience plans of how the government and its partners are moving forward with Freeway planning and consultations.

 Simply put, a functional planning study is: